 Sleep duration has even been linked to appetite, obesity and body mass index too.9

 Studies have shown that people who get enough sleep tend to consume fewer calories and are even more motivated to exercise, both of which can reduce the risk of excess weight gain and obesity.10

 As you can see, getting enough quality sleep offers you a lot of positive benefits towards living a happy, fit and healthy life every day.

 If you are experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.

-Awaken your best by taking our interactive online sleep assessment now.
+Awaken your best by taking our free sleep assessment now.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.

 Source: The association between short sleep and obesity after controlling for demographic, lifestyle, work and health related factors.
 Sleep Med.
 2013 Apr;14(4):319-23. doi: 10.1016/j.sleep.2012.12.007.
 Epub 2013 Feb 16.

 Stay up to date with the latest products, news, offers and tips for Sleep Apnea, Snoring, Insomnia and overall good Sleep Health.